A Chimp’s Death Leads to Bold Change at the

 World’s Largest Privately Funded Sanctuary for Chimpanzees

 When Tiffany the chimp was euthanized on the morning of August 16, 2018, it was the end of two months of heartbreak, struggle and frustration for the staff at Save the Chimps (STC) in Fort Pierce, Florida.

 It also became the catalyst for bold change for an organization known for taking on bold initiatives.
-Eighteen months after Tiffany died, Save the Chimps leadership and structure are dramatically different – there is an entirely new leadership team, with the addition of Dr. Shelly Lakly as Executive Director; there’s a brand-new veterinary team led by Dr. Valerie Kirk; there’s a new Director of Human Resources, Jennifer Brown; the kitchen and veterinary department have been entirely revamped and the behavior department dramatically restructured.
+Eighteen months after Tiffany died, Save the Chimps leadership and structure are dramatically different – there is an entirely new leadership team; there’s a brand-new veterinary team led by Dr. Valerie Kirk; there’s a new Director of Human Resources; the kitchen and veterinary department have been entirely revamped and the behavior department dramatically restructured.

 In this detailed report, we aim to take you on this journey with us–using Tiffany’s death as a way to highlight the ways we have grown– we owe it to our amazingly dedicated staff and to our loyal supporters to be as honest and transparent as we can.

 Tiffany had been voluntarily surrendered to STC— the world’s largest privately funded sanctuary for retired and rescued chimpanzees— from her former owner in Missouri on April 14th of 2018.
 At the age of only thirteen, Tiffany was one of two chimpanzees surrendered that day— both had been raised by a private owner who loved and adored his “pets” (chimpanzees should not be raised as pets) but who was ill equipped to deal with two boisterous and growing chimpanzees.